Beyond Comoving Volume: Horizon Flux and Matter Creation in Modified Cosmology from the Unified First Law of Thermodynamics: modified cosmology from the unified first law of thermodynamics

-In this section, we revisit the derivation of the Friedmann equations from a thermodynamic perspective, following the approach pioneered by Cai et al. \cite{Cai:2005ra,Akbar:2006kj,Cai:2006rs}.
+In this section, we revisit the derivation of the Friedmann equations from a thermodynamic perspective by applying the unified first law of thermodynamics, as formulated by Hayward, to the apparent horizon of a flat FLRW universe.
+Following the approach of Akbar and Cai, we define the energy $E$ as the Misner-Sharp mass enclosed within the apparent horizon \cite{Cai:2005ra,Akbar:2006kj,Cai:2006rs}.
 The goal is to show the equivalence between the first law of thermodynamics, when applied to the apparent horizon of an FLRW universe, and the Einstein field equations.
 This approach is based on the assumption that the apparent horizon has an entropy proportional to its area and a temperature determined by its surface gravity.
 We begin with the unified first law of thermodynamics applied at the apparent horizon \cite{quevedo, faraoni}

-where $E = \rho V$ is the total energy inside the horizon, $W = (\rho - p)/2$ is the work density, $V = 4\pi r_A^3/3$ is the volume enclosed by the apparent horizon $r_A=H^{-1}$ in a flat universe, $S_h$ is the entropy associated with the horizon and $T = \kappa/(2\pi)$ is the temperature of the horizon, with surface gravity $\kappa$, where
+where $E=\rho V$ is the total energy inside the horizon, $W = (\rho - p)/2$ is the work density, $V = 4\pi r_A^3/3$ is the volume enclosed by the apparent horizon $r_A=H^{-1}$ in a flat universe, $S_h$ is the entropy associated with the horizon, and $T = \kappa/(2\pi)$ is the temperature of the horizon, with surface gravity $\kappa$, where

-The expression (\ref{eq: dE}) can be interpreted as a balance law for energy changes inside the horizon, accounting for pressure work and heat exchange with the horizon.
+Some remarks concerning the temperature are now appropriate.
+The surface gravity can be written in the following way in terms of the cosmographic parameter $q:=-1-\dot{H}/H^{2}$ \cite{cruzlepe}

+This latter expression shows that, in an expanding Universe, we obtain $\kappa < 0$ because $q<0$.
+Strictly speaking, the sign of the temperature associated with the apparent horizon is determined by the specific type of horizon.
+As explained in Refs. \cite{helou1,helou2,posit}, an expanding cosmology corresponds to a past-inner trapping horizon.
+In this situation, we must impose $T \propto -\kappa$ together with $\kappa < 0$, as noted above for the surface gravity.
+Under these conditions, the resulting physical temperature is positive and is given by